cemacmillan/bibliochromatiqueN/README.md

 ## ✨ Purpose

-- Provide **open, reproducible color schemes** that respect human perception and accessibility.
+- Provide **open, reproducible color schemes** that respect human perception and accessibility, which may be freely used without acknowledgement, entailment, etc.
+- Protect artists from unintended consequences through ethical licensing (`licenseRef:Zhsbsab0` and its `-N` variants).
+- Sometimes a project simply requires an unbalanced color schema, which cannot be found in a book or list.
+Define your colors, give them names, test, publish via library.
 - Encourage **slow, deliberate design** that allows the reader or viewer to think before acting.
-- Protect artists from unintended consequences through ethical licensing (`licenseRef:Zhsbsab0` and its `-N` variants).
+- Align with UX patterns which do not rely on semantic color which is proven scientifically to impact how the user will interact with a site.
+- Does not begin from time-honored patterns such as Solarized (but see our Acknowledgments below).
+The first palette which gave the project its motive force, emerged entirely from a dream.
 - Document how each palette came to exist — its dream, its reasoning, its conversation.
+The well-defined palette, distinct yet having all that is required and that alone, is itself a work of art that may be used to help produce art.
+- Permanent links to color and pallete allow for a legible sign-off process with a scientifically-defined color object.
+No fading, a URI-provided canonical reference color reproducable anywhere and referencable by library catalogue.

 ---